Racial Trauma: The Impact Of Racism On Family Mental Health

 Cultivate positivity about racial heritage

 Emerging evidence suggests that the links between racism and health are driven in part by how discrimination can affect a young person’s self-esteem.
-Nurturing a positive view of an adolescent’s racial or ethnic background may help protect them against these adverse effects.
+Nurturing a positive view of an adolescent’s racial or ethnic background may help defend them against these adverse effects.

 If you, your children, or your partner come from a group that frequently faces racial intolerance, you may be able to help bolster a positive sense of identity in your children by: